Duck Lake State Park: History

-The land was purchased by the Nature Conservancy from two Boy Scout organizations and acquired by the state in 1974.
-The park officially opened in 1988.
+The Nature Conservancy purchased the land from two Boy Scout organizations.
+The state removed the remains of the scout camps and built access roads after acquiring the site in 1974.
+The park was officially dedicated in 1988.
+In 2005, a new entrance was constructed off Scenic Drive.

 Facilities and activities

 A beach at the mouth of Duck Lake is a popular spot for swimming and fishing.
-A half-mile paved trail skirts Duck lake.
+A half-mile paved trail skirts Duck Lake.

-The park also offers picnicking, boat launch, snowmobiling, cross-country skiing, and hunting.
+The park also offers picnicking, boat launch, snowmobiling, hiking, and hunting.